What affects broadband speeds?

-People who breach the ISP's fair use policy will be 'throttled': it sounds nasty but really it means that broadband speeds are cut to prevent that user from slowing the service down for everyone else.
+People who breach the ISP's fair use policy will be 'throttled': simply this means that broadband speeds are slowed to prevent a small number of users from slowing the service down for everyone else.

 Most providers' fair use policies only slow the very heaviest downloaders, you can check your ISP's policy here.

 In addition, during busy times, usually evenings during the week and afternoons and evenings at the weekends, some providers manage or shape their internet traffic.

 In general, downloads, and in particular peer-to-peer (P2P) activity, tend to be slowed during these peak periods.

 Many of the biggest ISPs have, however, now relaxed their traffic management policies, while some have abandoned them altogether, most recently Plusnet.

 Almost all broadband providers publish details of their traffic management policies and we cover them here so be sure to have a good read of these before signing up to a new deal to see how your web activity might be affected.